 Bell City Author Series

 Some of the country's most innovative and celebrated authors are coming to the Brantford Public Library as part of the 2018 Bell City Author Series.

 Guests at each event will enjoy wine and cheese, along with an intimate discussion with authors who have received national and international acclaim.

-There is limited seating at each event and links to tickets can be found under each event listing below or through this page.
+There is limited seating at each event and links to tickets can be found under each event listing below.